 Unlike many other companies, we use quality materials such as galvanized steel wire screen, thick galvanized sheet metal and other products that will last the life of your home.
 We treat your home as we would our own.
 Our exclusion technicians are talented carpenters.
 Not only do we seal the pesky squirrels out, we make it look good.

 Due to poor building codes in Georgia, a construction gap is likely present between the roof decking and fascia board around the roofline of your home.
-These gaps will usually measure half an inch to four inches or more and is a common entryway for critters to access your attic.
-This area needs to be sealed with galvanized sheet metal and usually takes the most amount of time, effort and ladder maneuvering.
+These gaps will usually measure half an inch to four inches or more.
+This gap is a common entryway for squirrels, rats, etc. to access your attic.
+This area needs to be sealed with galvanized sheet metal.
+This step is usually the longest of the exclusion process, requiring constant ladder maneuvering and attention to safety.
 The sheet metal is pre-bent and slid under the shingles while screwed into the fascia board to secure.
 If gutter covers are present, they are carefully taken off to access the construction gap.
 We then install sheet metal and properly reinstall the gutter covers.

 Some homes may have aluminum drip edge installed over their construction gap.
 Understand that aluminum is not a rodent-proof material and can be chewed through.
 Furthermore, it is not installed in a way that seals out rodents.
 Its purpose is to protect from moisture, not squirrels and rodents.